vsajip/peewee-extra-fields/README.md

 ARCUITField, ARPostalCodeField, CSVField, CharFieldCustom, CountryISOCodeField, CurrencyISOCodeField, IANCodeField, IBANISOCodeField, IPAddressField, IPNetworkField, LanguageISOCodeField, PastDateField, PastDateTimeField, PositiveBigIntegerField, PositiveDecimalField, PositiveFloatField, PositiveIntegerField, PositiveSmallIntegerField, SWIFTISOCodeField,USSocialSecurityNumberField, USZipCodeField, and more.
 Autogeneration of HTML5 Widgets for Fields.
+Support focus on Postgresql.

 We want to be a hub for all custom Fields.
 If your created a Custom Peewee Field feel free to [Send Pull Requests!!!.](https://github.com/juancarlospaco/peewee-extra-fields/compare)
 Open Repo access to anyone who want to contribute, just contact me.